Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

 - The Nuggets rank 27th in possessions per game with 99.5.
 His opponents, the Suns, have a middling offensive tempo, ranking 19th with 101.4 possessions per contest.

-- Defensively, the Suns are sixth in the league, giving up 111.6 points per game.
+- On defense, the Suns have conceded 111.6 points per game, which is sixth-best in the NBA.

-- The Suns give up 42.9 rebounds per game, ranking 11th in the league.
+- Allowing 42.9 rebounds per game, the Suns are the 11th-ranked team in the league.

-- Looking at assists, the Suns have allowed 23.4 per contest, third in the league.
+- Looking at assists, the Suns have given up 23.4 per contest, third in the league.

-- In terms of 3-pointers, the Suns are third in the NBA, conceding 11.4 makes per contest.
+- In terms of 3-pointers, the Suns have conceded 11.4 makes per game, third in the league.

 Kentavious Caldwell-Pope vs. the Suns